sjbiaga/pisc/README.md

 To run an example, `cd` to `examples` and execute:

     ./examples $ spi ex.scala

-or - if stopping output prefix replication -, add an underscore:

-    ./examples $ spi_ ex.scala

 To get the final source file `ex.scala` (from `out/ex.scala.out`), run: